 - Pain and suffering

+Both economic and non-economic damages like the ones listed above are common compensation in head-on collision cases.
 In rare cases, courts may assess punitive damages against a defendant in addition to the above.
-This occurs as a way of sending a message to a person, industry, or organization that certain behaviors will be financially punished by courts.
+This occurs as a way of sending a message to a person, industry, or organization that certain behaviors will be financially punished by the courts.

 For example, imagine a new semi-truck line started cutting regulatory corners.
 They begin telling drivers to speed on highways as much as possible and pass other traffic wherever they can.
 These incentives might lead to short-term profits as they deliver packages faster than their competitors.
 However, eventually, a head-on collision at the fault of the truck driver would occur, resulting in extensive injuries.
 The company may be expected to pay punitive damages for the behaviors they promoted that led to the collision.